 Fukumi Ramen, located in Roseville, has a great trendy dining atmosphere and even better ramen.
 With broths that are cooked over the course of a few days and different-sized noodles with the perfect texture, you can truly taste how much they care about the quality of their ramen.
 Fukumi serves the standard tonkatsu and soy-flavored broths, as well as a deliciously creamy chicken-based broth.
 The spicy sesame garlic oil they use on the noodles is also a great touch.

 When you stop by for lunch or dinner, try their Tori Miso Ramen and an appetizer of Okonomi fries.
 If you are not in the mood for ramen, the pork rice bowl is another dish to die for.

-Yakitori Yuchan in downtown Davis does not specialize in ramen, but the ramen they serve is top-notch nonetheless.
-The chefs at Yakitori take pride in every ingredient that goes in their ramen, from the slow-cooked bone broth to the quality of the meat they feature.
+Yuchan Shokudo in downtown Davis does not specialize in ramen, but the ramen they serve is top-notch nonetheless.
+The chefs at Yuchan Shokudo take pride in every ingredient that goes in their ramen, from the slow-cooked bone broth to the quality of the meat they feature.
 Although they are not currently serving yakitori (grilled chicken skewers) they are still serving up delicious small bites (similar to tapas) that are typical of a traditional Izakaya establishment.

 This is a great cozy space to have an intimate meal with a partner or grab a bite with friends after work.
 When you visit, try the smooth and flavorful tan tan men ramen or the salmon shizo donburi drizzled with a creamy sauce.
 You will surely leave here satisfied from a hearty bowl of ramen, complete with a soft-boiled egg, bamboo shoots, bean sprouts, and scallions.